WheeledCord/thinkpad-keyboard-usb/JOURNAL.md

 ## The Plan
 I'm gonna fix that.
 The goal is to design a PCB that acts as a USB adapter for a ThinkPad T61 (and probably also T60, T400, etc.) Ideally, you’d just plug the ribbon cable into this board, and out comes a USB HID signal.
 I don't have a T61 keyboard yet, but my good friend google should tell me the details I need.

+I found [this instructable](https://www.instructables.com/Make-a-ThinkPad-keyboard-USB-adapter-with-Arduino) from like eleven years ago.
+Which is not the best.
+I guess I can kind of use it as inspiration, but it's closed source, and uses external counters and IC, which would slow it down like crazy.
+I will probably use a teensy 4.0